Does this situation sound familiar to you...

 Call-to-action should include language that is brief, clear, and action-oriented.

 Urge people to respond now.
 Add the words like ‘Now’, or ‘Today” in your CTA.
 Amazon’s most of CTA buttons include the word ‘NOW’.

-Take a look at this example from Graphicstock which uses actionable language and sense of urgency ‘hurry, this offer ends tonight at midnight!’
+Take a look at this example from Storyblocks (formerly GraphicStock) which uses actionable language in their CTA button and sense of urgency ‘hurry, this offer expires at midnight!’

 Neil Patel found that people wanted to read a bit more to learn what he had to offer, before seeing a call to action.
 For this reason having a call to action above the fold caused a decrease in conversions by 17%.

 CTA button placement has a big impact on CTR and conversion rate.

 SAP found that the color orange boosted their conversion rate by over 32.5% and Performable found that the color red boosted their conversion rate by 21%.
 (Thanks to QuickSprout)